lightly-io/team-awareness-training/sessions/session-05-flow.md

 How often are we able to work undisturbed?

 Most of us are used to working in an environment that both digitally and physically promotes distraction.
-We send a million emails and Slack messages every day, and pull eacher from any sense of flow as soon as we need something.
+We send a million emails and Slack messages every day, and pull each other from any sense of flow as soon as we need something.

-So how do we go about it?
+So how do we change this?

 ## 3. Methods to increase flow
 I suggest starting small.
-Set up one (1) hour everyday where everyone is allowed to work undisturbed.
+Set up one (1) hour everyday where everyone are allowed to work undisturbed.
 This could mean working from home or a coffee shop or working at the office but not being allowed to be disturbed.

 To get rid of distractions, shut of your email client.
-You can also use apps like Freedom and Self-control to shut down the internet on your laptop, or just specific websites.
+You can also use apps like Freedom to shut down the internet on your laptop.
+Or Self-control for specific websites.

 When I have a lot of emailing to do, I shut off internet.
 This helps me to pile them up and write answers.
 As soon as I’m online again, I send them all.